Skip to content

 Many utility companies offer programs to lower, offset, or eliminate demand charges.
 Most of these programs require you to agree to allow the utility company to manage your loads during peak times.
 For example, a poultry farmer may be forced to use his diesel generators during peak times as opposed to pulling electricity from the utility company.

-These programs help the utility companies lower their costs during peak times.
-If your business has the flexibility to switch to an alternate energy source during peak times, then these programs could prove beneficial and cost-effective to your business.
+These programs help utility companies lower their costs during peak times.
+If your business has the flexibility to switch to an alternate energy source during peak times, then these programs could prove beneficial and cost-effective.

 3. Invest in a solar panel system